Our Mistakes

 We regret not having offered all donors a chance to opt out before we used their email addresses for this purpose.

 We notified donors whose email addresses were used about what happened.
 We emailed others about the update to our Privacy Policy and how to opt into or out of information-sharing in the future.
 We also added an opt-out form to our Privacy Policy page.
-We don’t plan to proactively contact our audience prior to each future marketing effort, though we may decide to on a case by case basis.
+We don’t plan to proactively contact our audience prior to each future marketing effort, though we may decide to on a case-by-case basis.

 2017 to 2019: Failure to publish charity reviews

-How we fell short: Since early 2017, we have had a significant number of conversations with charities about applying for a GiveWell recommendation.
-We also completed a preliminary evaluation of a number of charities' applications.
+How we fell short: Since early 2017, we have had a significant number of conversations with organizations about applying for a GiveWell recommendation.
+We also completed a preliminary evaluation of a number of applications.
 Much of this work remains private.
 In some cases, this is because we did not get permission to publish information from those we spoke to.
-In other cases, this is because we did not put in the time to write up what we have learned in a format that we believed the charities would allow us to publish.
+In other cases, this is because we did not put in the time to write up what we have learned in a format that we believed the organizations would allow us to publish.

 However, as we say above: “While we don’t believe that publishing this work is likely to have changed any of the recommendations we make to donors, we see this body of private materials as a substantial failure to be transparent about our work.
 We believe that transparency is important for explaining our process and allowing others to vet our work.
 The process of formally writing up our research and seeking internal and external feedback has also on occasion changed our conclusions.”

-How we fell short: From 2007 to 2014, we did not prioritize diversity in our hiring, and our staff composition reflects the lack of attention we had paid to this issue.
+How we fell short: From 2007 to 2014, we did not prioritize diversity in our hiring, and our staff composition reflects the lack of attention we paid to this issue.

 We believe a more diverse staff will make GiveWell better and more effective.
 We believe broadening our candidate pipeline and reducing any bias that exists in our hiring process will increase our likelihood of hiring the best people to achieve GiveWell’s mission.
 And, we believe that having a diverse staff and an inclusive culture will make GiveWell more attractive to prospective staff and improve retention.

-We have made progress, but we still consider staff diversity an area in which to improve.
+How we addressed our mistake (updated October 2020): We have made progress, but we still consider staff diversity an area in which to improve.

 Since 2014, we have taken a number of steps to increase diversity in our hiring.
 Those efforts include advertising open roles with professional groups that focus on underrepresented audiences and working with consultants to recruit candidates from underrepresented backgrounds.
 We also use a hiring process that aims to limit bias by focusing on work samples that are graded blindly where possible.